Operate my service

 Team creation (optional)

-By default, all users with a mailbox in Exchange Online have permissions to create Office 365 groups and, therefore, a team in Microsoft Teams.
-If you want to have tighter control and restrict the creation of new teams (and thus the creation of new Office 365 groups), you can delegate group creation and management rights to a set of administrators.
+By default, all users with a mailbox in Exchange Online have permissions to create Microsoft 365 groups and, therefore, a team in Microsoft Teams.
+If you want to have tighter control and restrict the creation of new teams (and thus the creation of new Microsoft 365 groups), you can delegate group creation and management rights to a set of administrators.
 If your organization wants to pursue this option, see the process described in this article to allow users to submit requests that are processed by an assigned team.

 |Service administration||Administration of tenant-wide Teams settings.||As needed|